SanjibSaha27/Bicycle_Theft-Predictive_Machine_Learning_Model/README.md

 -Build an API for the model using the python Flask framework.

 -Build a simple front end to access the API and pass new feature values to the prediction model.

+## ⚠️ Usage Notice
+This project is for educational and portfolio purposes only.
+Please do not copy or reuse this code without proper attribution.